-You're seeing more articles and media coverage of the Coverdell education savings account (ESA) these days.
-That's because the ESA's tax benefits were made permanent with the American Taxpayer Relief Act of 2012 (ATRA).
-Although it has been around since 1998--when it was called the Education IRA--the ESA has long been overshadowed by the 529 plan.
+The benefits of the Coverdell education savings account (ESA) were made permanent with the American Taxpayer Relief Act of 2012 (ATRA).
+Although it was around long before that since 1998--when it was called the Education IRA--the ESA has long been overshadowed by the 529 plan.

-Well, its time may have come.
-Offering investment flexibility that is superior to the 529 plan, potentially lower costs, and tax-free treatment not just for college expenses but for elementary and secondary school costs (K-12) as well, the ESA has become a worthy competitor for your education-savings dollars.
+Offering investment flexibility that is superior to the 529 plan, potentially lower costs, and tax-free treatment not just for college expenses but for a wide range of elementary and secondary school costs (K-12) as well, the ESA is a worthy competitor for your education-savings dollars.

 If ATRA had not come along to save the ESA, we would be looking at a $500 annual per-child contribution cap beginning in 2013; K-12 expenses would no longer be qualified; and ESA distributions for college would lose tax-free status for any family claiming the Hope/American Opportunity credit or Lifetime Learning credit.